Blog

 What is Skin Barrier Function?

 The outermost layer of the skin is termed stratum corneum, i.e., the skin barrier.
 Unlike the other layers of the skin, the stratum corneum consists of dead skin cells known as corneocytes.
 Corneocytes are embedded in a lipid matrix comprising ceramides, cholesterol, and free fatty acids.
-These lipids form a waterproof seal that keeps the skin moist and supple.
+These lipids help maintain hydration by reducing water loss that keeps the skin moist and supple.
 They are also filled with a protein called keratin, which makes them tough and waterproof, further enhancing skin barrier function.[1]

 The stratum corneum, as the primary barrier between the body and the environment, serves to prevent water loss and shield the skin from external elements such as bacteria, allergens, chemicals, and UV rays.
 It constantly sheds and renews itself as new cells develop in the deeper layers of the skin.